-At €7,142 million (previous year: €7,204 million) or 88% (previous year 93%) of total assets, loans and advances to customers represent the largest asset item at Siemens Bank GmbH.
+At €7,289 million (previous year: €7,142 million) or 86% (previous year: 88%) of total assets, loans and advances to customers represent the largest asset item at Siemens Bank GmbH.
 The measurement of impaired loans and advances to customers and the assessment based on this of any necessary specific loan loss provisions is a key area in which management makes discretionary decisions.
 The identification of impaired loans and the determination of the lower fair value are subject to uncertainties and involve various assumptions and influencing factors, in particular with respect to the assessment of the counter-party's financial position, expectations of future cash flows, observable market prices and expectations regarding the net selling prices of loan receivables in the market as well as the determination of fair values for collateral provided.
 Minor changes in the assumptions may lead to significant changes in measurement, which may lead to a change in the need for loan loss provisions, particularly in the case of loans and advances to customers who are exposed to sustained negative market conditions.

-As part of the audit, we determined the "identification and measurement of impaired loans and advances to customers" to be a particularly important aspect of the audit because loans and advances to customers account for a very high proportion of the balance sheet total of Siemens Bank GmbH and the assessment of the recoverability of loans and advances to customers and the appropriate recognition of specific loan loss provisions are to a large extent based on assessments and assumptions of the legal representatives.
+As part of the audit, we determined the "identification and measurement of impaired loans and advances to customers" as a key audit matter, because loans and advances to customers account for a very high proportion of the balance sheet total of Siemens Bank GmbH and the assessment of the recoverability of loans and advances to customers and the appropriate recognition of specific loan loss provisions are to a large extent based on assessments and assumptions of the legal representatives.